 Doctor appointments can be hard to make when you have a busy schedule, aren’t feeling well or have trouble getting out of the house.
-Luckily, thanks to advancements in technology and an innovative mindset by some in the healthcare sector, online doctor consultations can help you make your appointment from the comfort of your own home.
+Luckily, thanks to advancements in technology and an innovative mindset by some in the healthcare sector, online doctor consultations (also known as telemedicine) can help you attend your appointment from the comfort of your own home.

-Online doctor consultations (or telehealth services) are designed to give patients immediate access to doctors so receiving medical attention is more convenient and accessible.
+Telemedicine (online doctor consultations) are designed to give patients immediate access to doctors so receiving medical attention is more convenient and accessible.
 Below is a list of steps within this process:

 - Request a visit with an online doctor

 - The telehealth service will match you with a respective doctor, taking into consideration: age, gender, reason for consultation and specialty department

 - The doctor will review your information